CoryWBoris/Roland_A_PRO/README.md

-# Pause Button Functionality Added To Roland A Pro Series For Ableton!
+# Pause Button Functionality Added To Roland A Pro Series For Ableton Live!
+Compatible with Ableton Live 10+

 ![Stability Badge](https://img.shields.io/badge/-stable-blue)
 ## Steps to install - Note: these are not the same as the user library's remote scripts.
 Pay attention carefully to your directory:
 1. Go here